 "A team of this quality should not risk losing the match when we are 3-0 up.
 To think that the match is finished at 3-0 is a big mistake.
 This is not football.

 "It has happened twice and I am sure it will not happen again."

-The capital outfit stays within six points of Liga leader Barcelona but, it has already conceded 16 goals after only 12 games.
+The capital outfit stay within six points of Liga leaders Barcelona but have already conceded 16 goals after only 12 games.